 Moira Forjaz | Zimbabwe

-As a photographer, Forjaz learned a lot from great South African photographers, such as Jurgen Schadaberg, David Goldblatt and Sam Haskins; as a film director, she was influenced by Jean Rouch and Jean-Luc Godard.
+As a photographer, Forjaz learned a lot from great South African photographers, such as Jurgen Schadaberg, David Goldblatt, and Sam Haskins while as a film director, she was influenced by Jean Rouch and Jean-Luc Godard.